 In Korea, there are no protections for trade secrets that are unique to computer software or technology.

 Theoretically, information is protectable as a trade secret for an unlimited period as long as the requirements of a trade secret are met.
-However, in practice, courts limit the time period for trade secret protection by comprehensively considering various factors, including the content and difficulty of technical information; whether misappropriators or other fair competitors were able to obtain trade secrets in a legitimate way, such as independent development or reverse engineering; time taken for the owner to acquire technical information; time taken for the acquisition of technical information; speed of development of relevant technologies; personnel/physical facilities of the misappropriator; and former employee’s freedom of job selection and business (see Supreme Court Decision, No 2018Ma7100).
+However, in practice, courts limit the time period for trade secret protection by comprehensively considering various factors, including the content and difficulty of technical information; whether misappropriators or other fair competitors were able to obtain trade secrets in a legitimate way, such as independent development or reverse engineering; the time taken for the owner to acquire technical information; the time taken for the acquisition of technical information; the speed of development of relevant technologies; the personnel/physical facilities of the misappropriator; and the former employee’s freedom of job selection and business (see Supreme Court Decision No 2018Ma7100).

 A trade secret owner is entitled to grant a licence to use its trade secret.
 As long as the person with the proper licence to use the trade secret maintains/manages the relevant information as a secret, the “secrecy” requirement would continue to be met.
 Therefore, when granting a licence to a third party to use the relevant information, the trade secret owner needs to require the third party to maintain or manage the information as a trade secret by imposing a non-disclosure or confidentiality obligation, and the like.

 Most industrial property rights, including patent, design, trade mark and variety protection rights, are registered after a deliberation process.
 The registration presumes the existence, scope and ownership of these rights, and the misappropriator's wilfulness or negligence.
 However, the subject of industrial property rights and their requirements are strictly limited by law, and significant costs are incurred in the application, registration and maintenance of these rights.